dlvol3/nerf-rf-explainer/README.md

-# nerf-rf-explainer
+# nerf-rf-explainer: Interpreting Random Forest with Ensemble Networks for Omics Data Analysis

  ***legacy version***

-# NERF: Network Extraction via Random Forests
 **This project was originally developed during 2018-2021 as part of an academic research initiative.
 It is preserved here as a record of conceptual exploration in model interpretability.**
 **Author:** Yue Zhang
----

 ##  Overview
 NERF (Network Extraction via Random Forests) is a model-agnostic interpretability framework designed to extract feature interaction networks from scikit-learn's `RandomForestClassifier` models.
 It transforms local decision paths into pairwise feature interactions, quantifies their edge intensities, and builds interpretable sample-specific subgraphs.

 The goal is to understand **how features jointly contribute** to predictions — especially in biological datasets, where understanding *combinatorial effects* (e.g., gene-gene interactions) is critical.

 ![NERF Design](docs/Picture1.png)
 ---